thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 BigFile nodes provide high-performance, scalable storage for gaming assets, ensuring seamless integration with complex gaming ecosystems.

 - Transition from IPFS
-BigFile simplifies the migration of NFT platforms from IPFS to its permanent storage solution, providing a more reliable and cost-effective alternative.
+BigFile simplifies the migration of NFT platforms from IPFS to its decentralized storage solution, providing a more reliable and cost-effective alternative.

 ### Developer-Friendly Infrastructure